NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 # Lab 16: Explore AI Agent development

-In this Module, you use the Azure AI Agent service tools in the Azure AI Foundry portal to create a simple AI agent that answers questions about expense claims.
+In this Module, you use the Azure AI Agent service tools in the Microsoft Foundry portal to create a simple AI agent that answers questions about expense claims.

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create an Azure AI Foundry project using the gpt-4o model.
+- Task 1: Create an Microsoft Foundry project using the gpt-4o model.
 - Task 2: Create an AI agent
 - Task 3: Test your agent

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-### Task 1: Create an Azure AI Foundry project using the gpt-4o model
+### Task 1: Create an Microsoft Foundry project using the gpt-4o model

-In this task, we are creating an Azure AI Foundry project and setting up AI resources to explore content filters in Azure AI Foundry.
+In this task, we are creating an Microsoft Foundry project and setting up AI resources to explore content filters in Microsoft Foundry.

-1. Right-click on the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Azure AI Foundry portal.
+1. Right-click on the [Microsoft Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, select **Copy link (2)** from the context menu, then paste it into a new tab to access the Microsoft Foundry portal.

    ![](./media/3-27.png)

-1. On the Welcome to Azure AI Foundry page, click on **Sign in** in the top right corner.
+1. On the Welcome to Microsoft Foundry page, click on **Sign in** in the top right corner.

    ![](./media/17-18.png)